biddser/java-dropwizard-template/README.md

 # java-dropwizard-template
-A simple Java DropWizard application template for simple coding with support for:
+A simple Java DropWizard application template for IntelliJ IDEA with support for:

 - Dropwizard
 - Postgres